 It includes all the methods and activities that you use to ensure donors feel heard, that their communications are personalized and relevant, that they are thanked for their donations accordingly and sincerely, and that they are asked for future contributions at the right time in the right way.

-Well thought out and executed donor engagement and stewardship plans have positive benefits beyond standard donations as well.
-Engaging with donors can help secure in-kind giving, such as gifts of property or volunteer time, as well as bequests.
+Well-thought-out and executed donor engagement and stewardship plans have positive benefits beyond standard donations as well.
+Engaging with donors can help secure in-kind donations such as gifts of property or volunteer time, as well as bequests.

-It can also encourage less tangible support, such as sharing your messaging with their networks, which expands your access to new donors, and potentially to future recurring donors too.
+It can also encourage less tangible support, such as sharing your message with their networks, which expands your access to new donors, and potentially to future recurring donors too.

 13 Effective Nonprofit Donor Engagement Strategies